Aspyro/Aspyro-Ores/README.md

   - It has 10% of dropping a second time (randomised as stated above).
   - In a crafting table, it will lose 1 durability per operation.

+### Aspyrium tools

+#### Aspyrium pickaxe

+- It has the same mining level as an Iron pickaxe.
+- It has the same mining speed as an Iron pickaxe.
+- It has the same attack damages as an Iron pickaxe.
+- It has a durability of 384 uses.
+It's better than an Iron pickaxe (250).

 ### Aspyrium upgraded stick

 - Aspyrium upgraded stick is a crafting component used to craft the netherite hammer.